-Ladbrokes are currently the biggest high street bookie with over 2,300 betting shops.
-The proposed merger with Coral would see them become so large, that they may have to sell off a few to appease the regultors.
+Ladbrokes are currently the biggest high street bookie with an estimated 1,500 betting shops.
+Parent company Entain, which includes Coral Racing, has over 2,700 shops in total.
+Ladbrokes at one point had over 2,300 licensed betting shops however the merger with Coral in 2016 led to the compulsory sale of a number of shops, 322 of which were purchased by Betfred, and there have been further closures in the years since.
 Through Ladbrokes ‘The Grid’ you can also bet in store using funds in your online account, or make deposits and withdrawals in person – with a minimum of just £1.

 Their online site offers a great range of products including both fixed odds sports betting as well as a peer-to-peer betting exchange, something very few bookies are able to claim.
 Odds are decent enough but not top of the range, but they have a huge amount of markets with excellent coverage of different sports.
 Throw in cash out, live streaming, BOG+ and regular price boosts and you have yourself a solid bookmaker.

-Coral have over 1800+ shops throughout the UK, making them one of the largest in the country.
+Coral have around 1,200 shops throughout the UK, making them one of the largest in the country.
+The Entain group, which includes both Ladbrokes and Coral, have a combined estate of over 2,700 shops throughout the UK.
 Like Ladbrokes they have an online-offline hybrid product called Coral Connect which lets you deposit, withdraw and claim bonuses in person.